kpowch/2-Player-Math-Game/README.md

 # Description
 Create a 2-Player math game where players take turns to answer simple math addition problems.
 A new math question is generated for each turn by picking two numbers between 1 and 20.
 The player whose turn it is is prompted the question and must answer correctly or lose a life.

+# How to Run
+Download the repo, make sure you have ruby installed, then run `ruby main.rb`.
+Note: made using ruby 2.3.3

 # Learning Outcomes
 * Can create a multi-class Project using Ruby and OOP
 * Can demonstrate encapsulation with Classical OOP